fourlastor-alexandria/harlequin/README.md

 ## Parallax images

-You can create a `new ParallaxImage(textureOrDrawable, factor)` to have an image which moves slower/faster than the `Camera` movement.
+You can create a `new ParallaxImage(textureOrDrawable, factorX, factorY)` to have an image which moves slower/faster than the `Camera` movement.

-Currently `ParallaxImage` fills the entire viewport, and the factor is applied to both X and Y.
+Currently `ParallaxImage` fills the entire viewport.

 ## Ashley extension